 What went down (for non-Block watchers)

-Each team has just 5 hours to complete their dream home, and they’ll need to “sell” their story to the Brickman himself upon completion to be considered for the prize.
+Each team has just 5 hours to complete their dream home.
+They’ll need to “sell” their story to the Brickman himself upon completion to be considered for the prize.
 The downside that I see here is the lack of Brick Pit.
-Instead, all teams must scramble with Block branded buckets and sort their own LEGO from 4 kiddie pool-sized pits in the centre of the build floor.
+Instead, all teams must scramble with Block branded buckets and sort their own.
+LEGO from 4 kiddie pool-sized pits in the centre of the build floor.
 Ouch.

 The 5-hour challenge bounty is revealed. $10,000 cash for their building project AND a $10,000 fully installed My Place Smart Home System.
 This prize is worth a whopping $20,000 towards their building projects.